top of page

 A Nonprofit in Montréal | Tiohtià:ke | Québec

-We combine education, research, and community practice which integrates academic expertise and local knowledge to create best practices driven by people from the Global South.
+We combine education, research, and community practice that integrate academic expertise and local knowledge to create best practices driven by people from the Global South.

 EVENTS